 Scilla sardensis (Whittall ex Barr & Sugden) Speta is considered in 2022 by Plants of the World Online to be the current name.
 Information about it can be found on the Chionodoxa wiki page under Chionodoxa sardensis.

 Scilla siberica Haw. has blue flowers in early spring and is native to Russia and Eurasia, not Siberia.
 It is easily grown and self sows readily.
 The species was proposed to be moved to a new genus, Othocallis.
 Photos taken by Jay Yourch.

 Scilla siberica alba is a white form.
 Photos by David Pilling, the second one compares the species, 'Spring Beauty' and alba.

 Scilla sicula Tineo ex Guss., (Tineo ex Guss.) is a species found in Sicily, Malta, some relicts populations in Southern Italy.
 It is a tetraploid species, similar to Scilla peruviana but bigger, with pale blue-grayish flowers and ciliate leaves.
-It is not listed in Plants of the World Online, but Oncostema sicula (Tineo ex Guss.)
-Speta is listed as a synonym of Scilla peruviana.
+It is listed in Plants of the World Online as a synonym for Scilla peruviana.
 More information is found here.
 Photo by Angelo Porcelli.

 Scilla verna Huds., syn.
 Tractema verna, was proposed to be relocated to the genus Tractema.
 It is native to the Atlantic coast of Europe and grows on sea cliffs and grassy places.
 The pictures below taken by Bob Rutemoeller were taken in May 2004 on sea cliffs in Cornwall, England.
 The first picture shows the habitat, the second many of various shades of blue and white growing in grass and finally a close-up.